motebaya/tiktok-js/README.md

 ?
 Which scope do you want to deploy to? username
 ?
 Link to existing project? [y/N] n
 ?
 What’s your project’s name? tiktokjs-downloader
 ?
-In which directory is your code located? ./
-🔗  Linked to username/tiktokjs-downloader (created .vercel and added it to .gitignore) 🔍  Inspect: https://vercel.com/username/tiktokjs-downloader/<unique> [7s]
-✅  Production: https://tiktokjs-downloader-<unique>-username.vercel.app [7s]
+In which directory is your code located? ./ (just enter) 🔗  Linked to username/tiktokjs-downloader (created .vercel and added it to .gitignore) 🔍  Inspect: https://vercel.com/username/tiktokjs-downloader/<unique> [7s] ✅  Production: https://tiktokjs-downloader-<unique>-username.vercel.app [7s]